 Every ART session is a combination of examination and treatment.
 Abnormal tissues are treated by combining precisely directed tension with very specific patient movements.

-For an ART session, book with Peter or Joy.
+For an ART session, book with Peter.

 Athletic Therapy is the prevention, immediate care and rehabilitation of musculoskeletal injuries by a Certified Athletic Therapist.
 It involves the assessment of physical function, the treatment of dysfunction caused by pain and/or injury in order to develop, maintain and maximize independence and prevent dysfunction.

 People of any age can benefit from Athletic Therapy; including young, recreational, competitive, collegiate and professional athletes.

 Extended healthcare plans often cover Athletic Therapy, either one it’s own or grouped with other allied healthcare providers.

 Rebecca Hoekstra is the Certified Athletic Therapist at the clinic.